 Protecting trees, saving energy and reducing emissions.

-Producing paper from recycled material is far less polluting than creating it from raw materials.
+Producing paper from recycled material is also far less polluting than creating it from raw materials.
 For example, manufacturing paper from recycled material creates 73% less air pollution than producing paper made from virgin wood pulp2.

 According to a US university, for every tonne of recycled paper we produce, we save5: